needs-coffee/wifipasswords/README.md

 # wifipasswords

-Retreive and save all WiFi networks and passwords on the device.
+Retrieve and save all WiFi networks and passwords on the device.
 On windows uses the netsh subprocess.
 On linux reads the NetworkManager files or wpa_supplicant.conf.